entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 217. Extracleithrum: without anteroventral canal (0), with anteroventral canal (1).
 Character 217 is linked with character 216.
 > Clement *et al.* (in review), Character 217.

-218.Extracleithrum and clavicle, dorsal extent of: extracleithrum extends more dorsally than clavicle (0), extracleithrum and clavicle extend dorsally approximately at the same level (1), clavicle extends more dorsally than the extracleithrum (2).
-This character is not polarized based on out-group comparison because the out-groups do not have an extracleithrum.
+218.Extracleithrum and clavicle, dorsal extent of: extracleithrum extends more dorsally than clavicle (0), extracleithrum and clavicle extend dorsally approximately at the same level (1), clavicle extends more dorsally than the extracleithrum (2).  (ordered)This character is not polarized based on out-group comparison because the out-groups do not have an extracleithrum.
 However, in basal actinistians both elements extend approximately at the same level (e.g., Miguashaia bureaui) or the clavicle extends slightly more dorsally than the extracleithrum (e.g., Miguashaia grossi).
 The three character-states form a morphocline.
 Character 218 is linked with character 216.
 > Clement *et al.* (in review), Character 218.

 > - Clement *et al.* (in review): "